finmath/finmath-lib-opencl-extensions/README.md

 Test of performance of BrownianMotionLazyInit                  	..........test took 49.057 sec.
 Test of performance of BrownianMotionJavaRandom                	..........test took 65.558 sec.
 Test of performance of BrownianMotionCudaWithHostRandomVariable	..........test took 4.633 sec.
-Test of performance of BrownianMotionCudaWithRandomVariableCuda	..........test took 2.325 sec.
+Test of performance of BrownianMotionCudaWithRandomVariableOpenCL	..........test took 2.325 sec.
 ```

 ### Unit test for Monte-Carlo simulation